At Davos, bankers close in on Africa

-Chinese banks were among the first to make their way into the continent, with ICBC, the world's biggest bank by market value, having bought a 20 percent stake in South Africa's Standard Bank in 2007.
+Chinese banks were among the first to make their way into the continent, with ICBC (1398.HK), the world's biggest bank by market value, having bought a 20 percent stake in South Africa's Standard Bank (SBKJ.J) in 2007.

 "There's a lot of work facilitating companies from China that want to go to Africa and we expect such trade to continue to grow," Cooper said in an interview.